-On the day of his execution, a death row inmate declares that he will be reincarnated and get his revenge on five men who tormented him in prison.
-Shortly afterward, the men on his list start dying in mysterious circumstances.
+On the day of his execution, death row inmate Neech Manley (Badja Djola) declares that he will be reincarnated and get his revenge on five men who tormented him in prison.
+Shortly afterward, a guard is found dead in his cell.

 - Amoral Attorney: Averted with Neech's attorney, who seems honest but admits that he was too inexperienced to offer a proper defense at Neech's trial and feels guilty over the outcome.
 Not that Neech, or whoever the killer is, seems to care.

 - The Bad Guy Wins: Neech manages to kill everyone in his list, and indirectly manages to get Parmelly, who was having an affair with his wife, killed too.

 - Danger Takes a Backseat: One of Neech's victims dies when Neech attacks him from the backseat of his car (which had been empty a moment earlier) and forces the car off the road.

 - Faux Affably Evil: Warden Brodeur seems both friendly and reasonable until he starts beating inmates about halfway through the episode.

 - Flies = Evil: Flies appear shortly before each victim is murdered.

 - Maybe Magic, Maybe Mundane: It's unclear for most of the episode whether Neech actually kills the victims or whether Parmelly, Neech's widow, the inmates or some combination of the above are responsible.
 Only the murder in the very last scene seems unambiguously supernatural.